MarinaShmovganets/lighthouse/docs/releasing.md

     @cjamcl, @adamraine

-Release manager follows the below _Release Process_.

-### Release publicity

-Note: actively undergoing changes by @exterkamp and @egsweeny.
-Note 2: Not really.
-Ignore this.

-1. Release mgr copies changelog to a new [Releases](https://github.com/GoogleChrome/lighthouse/releases).
-Tags and ships it.
-1. Release mgr tells the _LH public_ Hangout chat about the new version.
-1. V & Kayce write and publish the [/updates](https://developers.google.com/web/updates/) blog post
-1. Addy writes the tweet (linking the /updates post) and sends it on [@____lighthouse](https://twitter.com/____lighthouse).

 ### Versioning

 We follow [semver](https://semver.org/) versioning semantics (`vMajor.Minor.Patch`).
 Breaking changes will bump the major version.
 New features or bug fixes will bump the minor version.
 If a release contains no new features, then we'll only bump the patch version.